 [Note:- Some days later I was told that my statement had been cabled from Brest.
 Whether this be true I never learned.
 I was not sufficiently interested to investigate.
 So many matters of importance turning up to occupy my time, I soon forgot about Mr. Howard and his troubles.]

-The first article was the one Daniels had mentioned in his 11 July letter from Mexico City.
+The first feature was the one Daniels had mentioned in his 11 July letter from Mexico City.
 Written by S. V. Benét and published in the May 1933 issue of Fortune, it was a celebration of UP’s first twenty-five years.
-The part of the story that interested Daniels and Wilson came under the heading ‘Premature’.
-The Admiral rejected two of its allegations.
+The part that interested Daniels and Wilson came under the heading ‘Premature’.
+The Admiral rejected two of its main claims.

-The first was that, “in the office of Admiral Henry Wilson at Brest, Howard had been handed a slip of paper by the Admiral himself with permission to file it verbatim.
+First, that “in the office of Admiral Henry Wilson at Brest, Howard had been handed a slip of paper by the Admiral himself with permission to file it verbatim.
 It was an official dispatch from the Embassy at Paris, ‘Armistice signed at 11 A.M’”.
-Wilson referred Daniels to the point he had already made in his letter about only permitting Howard to “use” the message, not to have it sent to the United States.
+Wilson referred Daniels to the point he had already made in his letter about only permitting Howard to “use” the information – not to telegraph it to the United States.

-The other was that, “Coincidentally, Admiral Wilson had sent a cable to Secretary of State Lansing assuming entire responsibility for giving out the armistice message.
+The other, that “coincidentally, Admiral Wilson had sent a cable to Secretary of State Lansing assuming entire responsibility for giving out the armistice message.
 This was held by Lansing until President Wilson intervened [and] ordered its release at two o’clock on November 8, the day after the celebration”.
-Wilson was adamant that no such cable had gone to Lansing or the State Department from his office in Brest.
-A1.9 (This allegation seems to be confusing Admiral Wilson’s 8 November exoneration of Howard and United Press with United Press complaints about a delayed release of Roy Howard’s later cablegram cancelling his 7 November armistice news.
+Wilson was adamant that no such cable had gone to Lansing from his office in Brest.
+A1.9 (This seems to be confusing Admiral Wilson’s 8 November exoneration of Howard with UP complaints about a delayed release of Roy Howard’s later cablegram cancelling his 7 November armistice news.
 N10)

-The second article was one Wilson brought to Daniels’ attention.
-It was a TIME magazine feature about Howard and his newspaper interests from November 1933.
-Referring to the false armistice message, it declared that “Publisher Howard rushed to the cable office in Admiral Wilson’s car, with one of the Admiral’s aides to help get his message through the cable censor”.
+The second feature was one Wilson brought to Daniels’ attention.
+It was a TIME magazine piece in November 1933 about Howard and his newspaper interests.
+Referring to the false armistice report, it declared that “Publisher Howard rushed to the cable office in Admiral Wilson’s car, with one of the Admiral’s aides to help get his message through the cable censor”.
 A1.10 Ignoring the fiction about the use of his car, Wilson dismissed the part about the aide and the censor: No aid was sent with Mr. Howard by me to any place other than across the street to the office of the local newspaper, the editor of which paper Mr. Howard had asked to meet.

-He then quoted the following from a letter written by the aide, John Sellards, about what happened after he left Navy Headquarters with Roy Howard.
+He then quoted from a brief letter written by the aide, John Sellards, about going with Roy Howard to the newspaper building.
+Sellards wrote:

 Comments on the 8 November 1918 reports from Edward House and Ambassador Sharp to Secretary of State Lansing